RonDingDing/restframework_datachange/README.md

 ]
 ```

-# 4. Adding new data based on one field
+# 4. Add new data based on one field.

 We want a new field that is based on the data's original field.
 For example, we want a string version of ```"actors"``` named as ```"string_actors"```.